Together We Make Learning A Memorable, Unmissable Adventure

-We want children to be fascinated by the power and beauty of mathematics.
-We want them to be equipped with a foundation for understanding the world, the ability to reason mathematically, an appreciation the role of mathematics in everyday life, and to have a sense of enjoyment and curiosity about the subject.
+Therefore, we strive to deliver a high-quality mathematics education which provides a foundation for understanding the world; the ability to reason mathematically; an appreciation of the beauty and power of mathematics; and a sense of enjoyment and curiosity about the subject.

 - reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language